Frequently asked questions

 At LifeBoard, we have developed rescue equipment for civilians to prevent drowning accidents right now.
 However, we are equally invested in preventive efforts.
 Therefore, we collaborate with schools, associations, and universities to create more and better knowledge in this field.

-That's why we also organize activities at beaches throughout the summer, teaching children and young people about water safety through play and fun activities.
-Our vision with WaterSmart is that children and young people learn how to handle open water through play.
-That way, we might be able to stop an accident before it happens.
+During the summer, we organize activities on beaches where we teach children and young people about water safety through play and fun exercises.
+Our vision with WaterSmart is for children and young people to learn how to handle open water through play.
+This way, we may be able to prevent an accident before it happens.

 General information about LifeBoard